Green Bancorp In Has Returned 4.0% Since SmarTrend Recommendation (GNBC) | Comtex SmarTrend

 SmarTrend identified a Downtrend for Green Bancorp In (NASDAQ:GNBC) on December 17th, 2018 at $17.85.
 In approximately 15 months, Green Bancorp In has returned 3.95% as of today's recent price of $17.14.

 In the past 52 weeks, Green Bancorp In share prices have been bracketed by a low of $17.06 and a high of $17.35 and are now at $17.14, 0% above that low price.
-The 200-day and 50-day moving averages have moved 0% lower and 0% lower over the past week, respectively.
+Over the last five market days, the 200-day moving average (MA) has remained constant while the 50-day MA has remained constant.

 Green Bancorp, Inc. operates as thrift and a bank holding company.
 The Company, through its subsidiaries, provides checking accounts, credit and debit cards, loans, insurance, payment protection, phone banking, bill pay, and merchant services.
 Green Bancorp serves clients in the State of Texas.